LORD-HYDRAA/Ghost-Chat/README.md

 ## 📖 Overview

-Ghost Chat is an **ultra-secure, ephemeral chat system** that operates entirely in RAM with zero disk writes.
+Ghost Chat is an **secure, ephemeral chat system** that operates entirely in RAM with zero disk writes.
 It combines military-grade encryption with Tor anonymity and your own custom secret language.

 ## ✨ Features